FreeCAD/FreeCAD-documentation/wiki/Topological_data_scripting.md

 myMat.rotateZ(math.pi/2)
 ```

-Note   * FreeCAD matrixes work in radians.
-Also, almost all matrix operations that take a vector can also take three numbers, so these two lines do the same thing   *
+Note: FreeCAD matrixes work in radians.
+Also, almost all matrix operations that take a vector can also take three numbers, so these two lines do the same thing:

 ```python